Summary of our Policy

 companies, nor will we in the future without your express consent.

-- Business Sponsor Pages: Those members that upgrade their account to have a business sponsorship receive a web page on iATN to advertise their services to the public.
-These pages can be used to supply as much or as little information about the business sponsor as they wish.
-Many business sponsors choose to reveal their street address, phone number, FAX number, email address, and more. iATN does not control what personal information business sponsors choose to display on their pages.
-However, we do create a default web page that includes the phone number and street address of the business sponsor, if they have indicated that they do business with the general public.
-Each business sponsor is able to update their web page at any time to add or remove such information as they see fit.
+- Business Sponsor Pages: Those members that upgrade their account to have a Business or Business+ premium membership receive a web page on iATN to advertise their services to the public.
+These pages can be used to supply as much or as little information about the business as they wish.
+Many business premium members choose to reveal their street address, phone number, FAX number, email address, and more. iATN does not control what personal information business premium members choose to display on their pages.
+However, we do create a default web page that includes the phone number and street address of the business, if they have indicated that they do business with the general public.
+Each business is able to update their web page at any time to add or remove such information as they see fit.